status-im/react-native-desktop-qt/docs/ReactQt/DevEnvSetup.md

   (cider-repl-return))
 ```

+`custom-cider-jack-in` sets the correct profile for leiningen, and can be run as soon as emacs is open.
+run `start-figwheel-cljs-repl` once you already have a cider repl session from the jack-in

 ## vim-fireplace
 For some reason there is no `.nrepl-port` file in project root, so `vim-fireplace` will not be able to connect automatically.
 You can either:
   - run `:Connect` and answer a couple of interactive prompts